terencezl/pyvasp-workflow/README.md

 1. a routine description file, ending with `.py`
 2. a specs file, ending with `.yaml`, which will be parsed by the routine `.py` file
-3. a job script, according to your supercomputer's setup.
-Here it's named `deploy.job`
+3. a job script `deploy.job`, according to your supercomputer's setup
-4. a deploy trigger file `deploy.py`, which submits the job script of the routine to the queue
+4. a deploy trigger file `deploy`, which submits the job script of the routine to the queue

 To avoid cluttering of irrelevant files, under `INPUT/` there is only one set of `.py` and `.yaml` files.
 You'll need more as you define you own routines.
 For a bunch of examples, go to `STASH/`.